10 Top-Rated Day Trips from Orlando

 8 Clearwater Beach

-Frequently voted one of Florida's best beaches, Clearwater Beach, on the Gulf of Mexico, is a popular coastal escape with a relaxing feel.
+Frequently voted one of Florida's best beaches, Clearwater Beach, on the Gulf of Mexico, is a popular coastal escape with a relaxed vibe.
 About 2.5 hours' drive from Orlando, this glamorous strip of soft, sugary sand, lapped by jade waters and backed by resorts and residential areas, stretches for about 2.5 miles along the outer edge of a barrier island.
 Most visitors come here to plonk down on the soft white sand and swim in the calm waters, but if you're looking for a little more action, the Clearwater Sea Screamer offers an adrenaline-packed one-hour speedboat ride around the bay.
 Deep-sea anglers can also embark on a trip from here to catch species such as tarpon, sea bass, snapper, and grouper.
 At one end of the beach, Pier 60 is a popular fishing spot, with souvenir shops, restaurants, street performers, and live music at sunset.
-Nearby Sand Key Park is another beautiful stretch of sand.
-Those who are still seeking some theme park action on the coast can head to Busch Gardens Tampa for fun rides and roller coasters, garden exhibits, animals, and live shows.
+Nearby Sand Key Park is another beautiful stretch of sand, and if you're still seeking some theme park action, head to Busch Gardens Tampa for fun rides and roller coasters, garden exhibits, animals, and live shows.

 9 Legoland Florida